Chance of heavy rain in the forecast through the weekend

-Flood advisories continue to be posted for portions of Oahu and Maui this evening.
+Flood advisories and warnings continue to be posted for portions of Oahu and Maui this evening.

 Enhanced moisture along with an unstable airmass will allow for increased chances for afternoon clouds and showers across portions of the area through Monday.

-Note: UPDATE: A flash flood warning has been issued for windward Oahu until 9:45pm.
-The flood advisory for Maui has been dropped.